 After the Israelites spent 400 years in servitude to the Egyptians,2 Yahweh sent his prophets Moses and Aaron to Pharaoh with the request to release the Israelites from bondage in order that they could go and serve Yahweh in the wilderness.

 To facilitate this endeavor, Moses revealed signs and plagues to Pharaoh in a series of attempts to persuade him to allow the Israelites to leave Egypt.
-After suffering from each plague, Pharaoh would recant of his stubbornness and give permission.
+Finally, after suffering from each plague, Pharaoh would recant of his stubbornness and give permission.

 Moses would then pray to Yahweh to release Egypt from the plague.
 Just as quickly as the plague was relieved, Pharaoh would harden his inner self and would once more refuse to allow the Israelites to leave the country.3